Information to children and adolescents participating in The Dynamics of Family Conflict Study

 - How children can be active contributors in matters that concern them

-To gain this knowledge, we need to learn about what makes children and adolescents are faring well in their family, and what they find difficult.
-We need to learn both from those whose parents live together, and from those whose parents live apart.
+To gain this knowledge, we need to learn about what makes children and adolescents thrive in their family, and what they find difficult.
+We need to learn both from those children whose parents live together, and from those whose parents live apart.

-It is voluntary to participate and you can withdraw at any time if you no longer want to be part of the study.
-You can also skip questions you do not want to answer.
+Participation is voluntary and you can withdraw at any time if you no longer want to be part of the study.
+You can also skip questions in the questionnaire if you do not want to answer these.

 What questions do we ask?